mdn/curriculum/curriculum/2-core/1-standards-and-semantics/1-4-how-browsers-work.md

 - Why the browser is sometimes seen as a hostile programming environment.

-  - Unlike other programming environments, it is much harder to make guarantees about the environment your code will run in.
+  - Unlike other programming environments, it is much harder to make guarantees about the environment your code will run on.

   - You cannot guarantee a user's OS, browser, language, location, network connection, CPU, GPU, memory, etc.